-Endoxifen is a cytochrome P450 mediated, active metabolite of tamoxifen, an FDA-approved drug to prevent new as well as recurrent disease in breast cancer patients.
+Endoxifen is an active metabolite of tamoxifen, which is an FDA-approved drug to prevent new as well as recurrent disease in breast cancer patients.
 Tamoxifen itself must be broken down by the liver into active compounds (metabolites), of which Endoxifen is the most active.
 Studies by others have shown that breast cancer patients with endoxifen levels of 30 nM and above have a lower risk for developing future breast cancer.
 Up to half of the patients taking tamoxifen do not produce therapeutic levels of endoxifen, frequently because of limited liver metabolism capability.

 Studies by others indicate that endoxifen's molecular mechanisms of action are concentration dependent and different than that of other anti-estrogens, including fulvestrant.
 Pathway analysis of differentially regulated genes revealed substantial differences related to endoxifen concentrations including significant induction of cell cycle arrest and markers of apoptosis following treatment with high, but not low, concentrations of endoxifen.